amitmerchant1990/reverie/_includes/welcome.md

 We are a community dedicated to bridging the gap between multilingual AI and Southeast Asian AI and enhancing the quality of AI research and researchers in the region.

-> See what indigenous and non-indigenous languages are under our study [here](https://github.com/SEACrowd/seacrowd-datahub/blob/master/LANGUAGES.md).
+> See what [indigenous and non-indigenous languages](https://github.com/SEACrowd/seacrowd-datahub/blob/master/LANGUAGES.md) are under our study.

 <div align="center">
   <div class="btn-group" role="group" aria-label="Button group">